SiENcE/luis/README.md

-# **LUIS** (LUIS User Interface System - Sample Application)
+# **LUIS** (LUIS User Interface System)

-LUIS is a flexible and feature-rich UI system for the LÖVE (Love2D) framework.
-It provides an easy-to-use set of widgets and containers for creating interactive user interfaces in your Love2D games and applications.
+LUIS (LUIS User Interface System for Löve2D) is a flexible and feature-rich UI system for the LÖVE (Löve2D) framework.
+It provides an easy-to-use set of widgets and containers for creating interactive user interfaces in your Löve2D games and applications.

 ## Features